robin-mueller/auto-apms-guide/src/tutorial/implementing-behavior-tree-nodes.md

 :::

+::: info What does it mean to register a node?
+In the context of `auto_apms_behavior_tree` we use the term *node* as a shorthand for *behavior tree node*. **This is not to be confused with ROS 2 nodes!**

-::: info Is there a difference between declaring and registering a node?
+Additionally, the user needs to be aware that there is a difference between registering a node as a package resource and [registering a node with a specific `TreeDocument`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1core_1_1TreeDocument.html#a85ea14f41726e1f6b28ade34befb570f).
-In this context not, but in a broader sense yes!
-To distinguish between registering a node with the `ament_index` (essentially what we do here) and [registering a node with a specific `TreeDocument`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1core_1_1TreeDocument.html#a85ea14f41726e1f6b28ade34befb570f), we use the term "declare a node" instead of "register a node" when talking about making a specific implementation available for the user.
 :::

 ## About Registration Options